calccrypto/Encryptions/README.md

         The default Initialization Vector is just a series of 0s.

 Build:
-	make (creates the object files and static library)
+	make (creates the object files and libEncryptions.a)

 	or

 	g++ -std=c++11 main.cpp common/*.cpp Encryptions/*.cpp

 	or some equivalent

+    Test code and its makefile are included in the test folder.

 Usage:
     'instance' is an instance of an algorithm